Interstate 285 (North Carolina): History

 On February 15, 2018, based on the completed improvements, the FHWA approved the I-285 signing between I-85 and I-40.
 In November 2018, NCDOT placed I-285 ground-mounted route shields along the route from I-85 to I-40.

 Future

-On May 20, 2019, AASHTO approved a request by NCDOT to establish Future I-285 north from its current northern terminus to a future I-74/I-274 interchange Winston-Salem Northern Beltway.
+On May 20, 2019, AASHTO approved a request by NCDOT to establish Future I-285 north from its current northern terminus to a future I-74/I-274 Winston-Salem Northern Beltway interchange.
 The justification for the 11.3 mi extension was that Winston-Salem was a major transfer point for motor freight services and that numerous freight operators were already utilizing US 52 to access other major highways in and around the city; and that it would also serve the 330 acre Innovation Quarter, which will house research, business, and several college education facilities.
 The transition from future designation is dependent upon completion of the I-74/I-274 interchange and upgrades to interstate standards along the route.
 Other plans include possible widening to six total lanes (three in each direction).